Best US market phones of 2023 - buyer’s guide

 • Unimpressive battery life

-The Pixel 8 offers an improved viewing experience in line with 2023's industry standards, excellent camera experience, faster charging, 7 years of software support, and timely major OS updates.
-And, it is one of the most compact smartphones on the market, one of the most powerful, and one with a remarkable photo quality from its cameras.
+The Pixel 8 offers an improved viewing experience compared to the previous generation, excellent all-round camera results, faster charging, 7 years of software support, and timely major OS updates.
+And, it is one of the most compact smartphones on the market.

 But the Pixel 8 isn't without its flaws.
 For instance, a 3x telephoto unit would have been greatly appreciated.
 Charging and battery life aren't particularly impressive either, although somewhat okay in Pixel terms.
 We also wonder why Google decided to skip the autofocus feature on the selfie camera and the support for Pro camera mode on the smaller Pixel.